lcolucci/datasciencecoursera/GettingCleaningData_FinalProject/README.md

 ##Getting Oriented
 In this github repo you'll find 3 files:
 1. The README file that you are reading at the moment
-2. The Codebook which contains information about what each variable in the tidy data is (note: my tidy data is uploaded on Coursera)
+2. The Codebook which contains information about each variable in the tidy data (*Note: my tidy data is uploaded on Coursera*)
 3. An R script called "run_analysis.R"

 ##Running the R Script